This story, written by Jeremiah Barba, originally appeared on the Workday blog. We thought our local readers would also find it interesting.

 Tech industry leaders know that they must evolve to survive.
 Whether a startup working to become profitable or an established company striving to keep up with rapidly changing consumer trends, organisational agility isn’t just nice to have anymore, it’s becoming a requirement.

 Our global survey of 998 executives, “Organisational Agility at Scale: The Key to Driving Digital Growth”, shows that the majority recognise that organisational agility is key if they want to drive long-term digital growth.
 And, perhaps more tellingly, we found that there is a strong relationship between digital revenue growth and organisational agility.

-We found that technology comes in fourth among the sectors predicting the highest digital revenue three years from now (the others, in order, are media, hospitality, and higher education).
-But, there is still some ground to make up in the strategic approach adopted for growth through digital.
+We found that technology comes in fourth among the sectors predicting the highest digital revenue three years from now (the others, in order, are media, hospitality and higher education).
+But there is still some ground to make up in the strategic approach adopted for growth through digital.

 Here are a few key insights from survey respondents from technology companies:

-They also strive to update business processes to respond to the changing needs of their business, but they struggle against similar barriers: bureaucracy, inflexible legacy technologies, and an unwillingness to move away from that legacy tech.
+They also strive to update business processes to respond to the changing needs of their business, but they struggle against similar barriers: bureaucracy, inflexible legacy technologies and an unwillingness to move away from that legacy tech.

 Fifty-six percent of technology executives said their company’s KPIs don’t reflect the current digital era.
-That reinforces the idea that a key starting point in the journey to organizational agility is making sure you’re working toward and measuring the right things.
+That reinforces the idea that a key starting point in the journey to organisational agility is making sure you’re working toward and measuring the right things.
 When you start in the right place, you start in the right direction toward leading in the digital era.

-The second key to success in organizational agility is ensuring the right people have access to the data they need.
+The second key to success in organisational agility is ensuring the right people have access to the data they need.
 Tech executives shared that when it comes to data, only 46% have access to all the relevant data they need.
 Over half said their data is often siloed and outdated.
 And only 18% of employees had access to the data they need to respond to customers.